shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 The assignees can be changed as often as needed.
 The idea is that the assignees are people responsible for an issue.
-When an issue is assigned to someone, it appears in their **Assigned issues** page.
+When an issue is assigned to someone, it appears in their assigned issues list.

 If a user is not a member of a project, an issue can only be assigned to them if they create it themselves or another project member assigns them.